cheslav84/havryliuk-test-clear-solution/ReadMe.md

     ports:
       - 8081:8080
 ```
-or, in the cases of database conflict set:
+or, in the case of database conflict set:
 ```
   ps-db:
     ports: